What Is a Cover Letter?

 Final Sentence: Connect your examples to a specific requirement for the position you are applying for.

-Example: “Working as a Fashion Merchandising Intern at Evine would allow me to continue to apply my knowledge of advanced construction methods and sustainable product development for a company that I value and respect.”
+Example: “Working as a Fashion Merchandising Intern at Evine would allow me to continue to apply my knowledge of advanced construction methods and sustainable product development at a company that I value and respect.”

-• CLOSING
+CLOSING

 This paragraph should answer the question: “Why you (over another qualified applicant)?”
-The last paragraph is meant to summarize your main points, in a way that demonstrates that you are the best candidate for the position.
+The last paragraph is meant to summarize your main points in a way that demonstrates that you are the best candidate for the position.
 How do you uniquely stand out from other applicants?

 Sentence One: Reiterate your qualifications and interest in the company.